Kanneti-Mahesh/Employees-Management-System-Dashboard_Material-UI_MERN/README.md

 # go back or change dir to cd..
 # type on terminal "npm install or npm i" to install backend packages
 # npm run server to run server backend and mongoDB...

+# NOTE: If we want to run both frontend and backend concurrently
+# type "npm run both" command on terminal...